JenniferZhan0415/filmTO/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

-- As a user, I want to be able to find the closest art house cinema near my current location.

-- As a user, I want to be able to find the closest art house cinema near any given location.
+- As a user, I want to be able to find the closest art house cinema near my current or any given location.

 - As a user, I want to know which film festivals are currently happening.